Hike Pages by geographical area in Glacier Park

 2005 set a record as the longest hiking season since WWII with Logan Pass opening on May 23, 2005.

 Many popular trails didn't open until late July in 2011.
 Some of those still had significant snow cover.
 The actual length of the hiking season varies from year to year based on snow accumulation from winter.
-Lower elevation trails start become accessible to hiking sometime in late April early May.
+Lower elevation trails start to become accessible to hiking sometime in late April early May.
 The trails will usually be very wet in early spring and frequently will have dead falls across the trail from winter storm activity.
 The benefits of starting early are early wildflowers plus trails that can be enjoyed in solitude.
 If you combine biking with hiking then your options are even greater for spring in Glacier National Park.
 The park starts plowing Going to the Sun Road April 1st and restricts traffic on the newly plowed sections of the road to bicycles and pedestrians.
 On the west side of Glacier National Park the road is plowed and open all year to Lake McDonald Lodge.
-The parking area for Lake McDonald Lodge is next to the trailhead for several west sides hikes.
+The parking area for Lake McDonald Lodge is next to the trailhead for several west side hikes.
 On the east side of Glacier National Park the road is open to St Mary campground, which is open year round.
 On the east side the Going to the Sun Road was open to Jackson Glacier Overlook as of June 24, 2011.
 A new avalanche path has opened up just below Jackson Glacier Overlook on the opposite side of the road to the toilet building parking lot.
 As of June 7, 2011 there were plenty of trees sticking out of the bank of snow from the avalanche.

 The hiking season for Glacier National Park for higher elevation trails is much shorter.
 Trails that start or go above 6,000 feet usually have snow until early July to late July.
 It can snow any time during the summer but these trails tend to be open from early July till late September.
 Some years I'm able to hike at the upper elevations until mid October.
 Many of the day hikes in Glacier National Park are very crowded.
 Most of the crowds don't get on the trails until midday.
 For the longer hikes an early start is essential but it can be of equal benefit on the shorter trails if you are looking for tranquility.